Police Department | 501 Neville St. Beckley, WV 25801 | 304-256-1720 | 304-256-1721

 Beckley Police Department

 The Backbone of the Beckley Police Department is made up of patrol officers.

 While other specialty areas may receive more attention, it is the men and women on patrol that interact with and serve the community every day.

 Each year BPD patrol officers respond to or self initiates well over 25,000 calls for service in the City of Beckley.

 Patrol officers are responsible for police protection of the city, responding for calls for service, and enforcement of local ordinances and state laws, as well as traffic enforcement and monitoring traffic problems.

 Patrol operates around the clock with three shifts of officers providing 24 hours of continuous coverage.
-The patrol division is commanded by Field Operations Capt.
-D.R.
-Bailey and three Shift Lieutenants.
+The patrol division is commanded by Capt.
+F. D Shelton. and three Shift Lieutenants.